Why Read This

 Over the past decade, business process transformation and continuous improvement initiatives have gained strategic traction.
 Despite C-suite attention, most organizations still fall relatively low on the business process change maturity curve.
 Fifty-three percent of the respondents to a recent Forrester/IQPC survey of more than 400 business process pros across a wide spectrum of industries reported that their firms use immature management practices and have not moved from isolated, tactical projects focused on cost reduction toward a more holistic, strategically aligned business process management (BPM) program.
 More mature companies are adopting a target operating model (TOM) to guide their initiatives and help them focus on customer experience and value innovation.
 Larger organizations see TOM adoption as crucial; without it, enterprises are destined to stumble as they attempt to elevate their business process maturity levels.

-Tags: Business Process Management (BPM), Business Process Methodologies, Business Transformation, Energy & Utilities, Financial Services, Government, Healthcare & Life Sciences, Insurance, Manufacturing, Packaged Applications, Pharmaceuticals & Biotechnology, Tech Sector Economics, Technology Adoption Data, Telecommunication Services, Transportation & Logistics
+Tags: Business Process Management (BPM), Business Process Methodologies, Business Transformation, Energy & Utilities, Financial Services, Government, Healthcare & Life Sciences, Insurance, Manufacturing, Packaged Solutions, Pharmaceuticals & Biotechnology, Tech Sector Economics, Technology Adoption Data, Telecommunication Services, Transportation & Logistics